morninj/quickspin/README.md

 ### WordPress

 If you want to install WordPress, edit `config/wp-config-sample.php` to include your database details and save it as `config/wp-config.php`.
-You will need the database details again when configuring MySQL.
+Make sure these details match the values for the MySQL database in `settings.py`.

 ### Config files